wellsaid-labs/tts-evaluation/docs/CREATE_DATASET.md

    gcloud compute ssh --zone=$VM_ZONE $VM_NAME
    ```

+   These commands may exit with the return code 255, if so, try again.

 1. In another window, run `lsyncd` to sync your local files to your virtual machine...

    ```bash